marcom/RNAstructure.jl/README.md

 but don't parse the results.
 They typically return the exit status of the RNAstructure program, the contents of the output file, and stdout/stderr output.
-Additional command-line arguments can be passed to the programs with the keyword argument `cmdargs`.
+Additional command-line arguments can be passed to the programs with the keyword argument `args`.

 ### AllSub